-We try to make birth practical by measuring, overseeing and monitoring it, when really, it’s an experience that flows seamlessly from one stage to another, taking the birthing woman deep into laborland.
-How can we better describe what she goes through?
-Whapio describes the holistic stages of birth and tells us more.
+We try to make birth practical by measuring, overseeing, and monitoring it… when really, it’s an experience that flows seamlessly from one stage to another, taking the birthing person deep into their physiology and intuitive altered states.
+Whapio Diane Bartlett shares with Adriana how to better describe what the laboring person goes through, by explaining the Holistic Stages of Birth.

-In this first episode of a 2 part series, we start with embarking into labor, and just past what is usually considered as transition.
-Next week we move through the “rest and be thankful” phase, all the way to the birth of the baby, the magic that happens in the first moments, and the weaving of the story that goes on for ever.
+In this first episode of a two-part series, we start with embarking into labor, and just past what is usually considered as transition.
+In Part Two, we move through the Quietude phase, all the way to the birth of the baby, the magic that happens in the first moments, and the weaving of the story that goes on forever.

 What we talked about:

 - Making “physiologic” the golden word for labor